 Snowdonia driving route

 When the sun shines in Snowdonia, you have to get out there among it all – however you can.
 Ideally we’d have had a couple of days to climb Snowdon and hike in the mountains, or even half a day for a shorter walk.
 But all we had was a car and a few hours.
-After a bit of research I came up with a road trip through some of the park’s most scenic drives.
+After a bit of research I came up with a road trip taking in some of Snowdonia National Park’s most scenic drives.

 So if you’re limited on time – or not much of a walker – you can still get a taste of Snowdonia’s beautiful scenery.
 The route covers 39 miles altogether and takes around 1.5 hours to drive (depending on how many photo/tea and cake stops you make along the way).

 Our route started in the town of Porthmadog on the North Wales coast.
 This was our base for the weekend, and it’s also the hub for the West Highland and Ffestiniog railways and is close to the quirky Italian-style village of Portmeirion.
 From Porthmadog we followed the A498 past the village of Tremadog and on through the Aberglaslyn Pass to the town of Bedgellert.